bermi/snapdir/docs/api/snapdir-sqlite3-catalog.md

 ### snapdir-sqlite3-catalog contexts

-Lists contexts tracked by the looger.
+Lists contexts tracked by the catalog.
 These include local directories and stores.

 Usage: